 Moratorium underwriting

 With moratorium underwriting, you won’t be asked questions about your medical history when you take out the policy.
-Instead, the insurer will automatically exclude your pre-existing medical conditions for which you have experienced symptoms, received medical advice, treatment, or medication in the previous five years.
+Instead, the insurer will automatically exclude your pre-existing medical conditions for which you have experienced symptoms, or received medical advice, treatment, or medication in the previous five years.
 You may be able to cover a pre-existing medical condition if you do not experience a recurrence of that condition for a full and unbroken two-year period.
 Read more about moratorium underwriting.

 Full medical underwriting